cli/cli/.github/CONTRIBUTING.md

 ### (core team only) Revewing a design

 A member of the core team will [triage](../docs/triage.md) the design proposal.
-Once a member of the core team has reviewd the design, they may add the [`help wanted`][hw] label to the issue, so a PR can be opened to provide the implementation.
+Once a member of the core team has reviewed the design, they may add the [`help wanted`][hw] label to the issue, so a PR can be opened to provide the implementation.

 ## Resources